asked this question a lot. It certainly was a what-the-fuck

 It has also been reported that the CLR was running soft rear springs.
 While this may be anecdotal and ultimately prove inaccurate, if true, it simply is one more thing stacking into this deck that worked against the CLR those moments at Le Mans in ’99.
 Soft rear springs are sometimes used at high-speed tracks to improve straight-line speed.
 At speed, downforce generated at the rear helps squash the rear end down reducing the car’s overall drag allowing for more top speed.

 Furthermore, between the practice and morning warm up accidents and the race, it was reported that the team consulted with F1 aerodynamicist Adrian Newey about finding a solution.
+If the CLR were to get into a crash the damage would be massive.
+If anyone were injured they would be calling a car accident lawyer in San Diego or anywhere else around the world.
 One of the ideas to come out of the discussions was attaching front nose dive planes to add a touch of front downforce to the cars.
 Both CLRs would start with race with them in the afternoon.
 In general, the cars of this era were pretty downforce-light to start, especially in Le Mans configuration.
 Looking at data for the open top Nissan R391 LMP900, this is a car with between 2000-2500 lbs of downforce at 200 mph.